eternagame/workspace-helpers/README.md

 ### Updating Dependencies

-When upgrading `nx`, there may be changes to the repository that should be made when updating.
-Normally, this is handled via Nx migrations, but because we have a different repository layout than they expect, the automated migrations may not work properly.
-This also applies to repositories bootstrapped to use our repository layout, so `@eternagame/nx` exposes them as its own migrations that repositories using it can run (ensuring its peer dependency of `nx` properly reflects the minimum required version for it to be correct, and allowing up to the next major version at which point the newer nx version may no longer be compatible without the migrations applied).
-When upgrading `nx` in this repository, be sure to check the following locations for changes we may need to include in `@eternagame/nx` as either migrations or configuration
-changes:
+In general, when updatating dependencies the fastest method to do so, covering all packages and taking into account satisfying all peer dependencies, is `npx npm-check-updates --deep --peer`.

+Take special care when upgrading `nx` - there may be changes to the repository that should be made when updating, plus there may be changes that should be made to `@eternagame/nx`, including changing our default nx configuration, changing our generators and adding mgirations, etc. Using `nx migrate nx` will allow nx to apply its own migrations, however it will not take into account, for example, migrating our nx preset.
+Additionally there may be changes we want to make based off of migrations in `@nrwl/workspace`, even though we don't use it.
+You should look in the following locations for changes that we may want to incorporate:

 - https://github.com/nrwl/nx/tree/master/packages/nx/presets
 - https://github.com/nrwl/nx/tree/master/packages/nx/src/migrations
 - https://github.com/nrwl/nx/tree/master/packages/workspace/src/migrations
 - And, of course, check the release notes for any new features we may want to take advantage of

-For updating other dependencies, you may want to use `npx npm-check-updates --deep --peer`

 If you're on a unix-like system and want to remove all nested node_modules folders, you can run `find . -type d -name node_modules -prune | xargs rm -r`